 Like an aging actor's silhouette

-How to stir up comment on the avenue,
+How to jam the traffic on the avenue,

 The way the artist's naked stare

 On this simple backroad spot,

 When, nearing its cinematic star,